nf-core/viralmetagenome/docs/usage/workflow/2_preprocessing.md

 :::

 > [!INFO]
-> Specify the host database with the `--host_k2_db` parameter.
-The default is a small subset of the human genome and **we highly suggest that you make this database more elaborate** (for example, complete human genome, common sequencer contaminants, bacterial genomes, ...).
+> Specify 'bowtie2' or 'kraken2' with `--host_removal_tool` and the host database with the `--host_k2_db` parameter for kraken2 or `--host_bowtie2_reference` for bowtie2.
+The default is a small subset of the human genome with kraken2 and **we highly suggest that you make this database more elaborate** (for example, complete human genome, common sequencer contaminants, bacterial genomes, ...).
 For this, read the section on [creating custom kraken2 host databases](../customisation/databases.md#kraken2-databases).